emrspecialistsamer/aws-lake-formation-workshop/website/content/60-advanced/603-handling-realtime-data/6031-kinesis-generator.md

             <img src="/images/kingen8.png" style="margin:15px 0px; border:1px solid black"/></li>
     </ol>

-    <li>Now, in the next section, you are going to create sample data stream using this KDG.
-Please proceed to the next lab.</li>
+    <li>Now, in the next section, you are going to create sample data stream using KDG.
+Please proceed to the next part.</li>
  </div>